List of Formula One broadcasters: Italy

 In Italy, Sky Italia's commentator is Carlo Vanzini, with co-commentary provided by ex-F1 driver and Ferrari test driver Marc Gené and journalist Roberto Chinchero.
-Davide Valsecchi, Matteo Bobbi serve as pit lane reporters.
-The paddock reporter is Mara Sangiorgio, and the presenter is Federica Masolin.
+Ivan Capelli and Matteo Bobbi serve as pit lane reporters.
+The paddock reporter is Mara Sangiorgio, and the presenters are Davide Camicioli and Vicky Piria.
 On Rai Radio 1 the commentator is Massimo Angeletti.

-Middle East and North Africa

-SSC covers all races live with the full coverage on practice sessions, qualifying and race in two languages.
-Jordanian Firas Nimri is the commentator in Arabic, alongside Khalil Beschir as the expert.
-English language commentary is covered by Australians Damien Reid and Phil Anson.

 Netherlands

 All races with full coverage is broadcast on ViaPlay who replaces longtime broadcaster Ziggo Sport.
 ViaPlay coverage is fronted by Amber Brantsen joined with studio analysts Christijan Albers, Giedo van der Garde, Tom Coronel and Ho-Pin Tung.
 Former Formula 1 drivers Jos Verstappen, Mika Häkkinen and David Coulthard and nine-time 24 Hours of Le Mans champion Tom Kristensen will each contribute as international analysts.
 Commentary is provided by Nelson Valkenburg and Melroy Heemskerk while Stéphane Kox reports from pitlane.
+With post-race highlights held by Rob Kamphues.